bernhardAxonIvy/doc/source/designer-guide/reference/glossary.rst

    method.

-   Within *Axon Ivy*, signatures act as unique identifiers for specific start elements (e.g. method starts, request starts, trigger starts, call sub starts), within the same process, only one element with the same signature may exist.
+   Within *Axon Ivy*, signatures act as unique identifiers for specific start elements (e.g., method starts, request starts, trigger starts, call sub starts), within the same process, only one element with the same signature may exist.
 The same holds true for signatures of start methods and events on a User Dialog interface.